mrline/CHIMERA/README.md

 4. Once everything is downloaded, go into the MASTER_CODE folder go through the notebook tutorials (start with CHIMERA_TRANSMISSION_DEMO_WASP43b_WFC3.ipynb).
 Further instructions await in the notebook.
 5. Install the Nested Sampler packages (dynesty: https://github.com/joshspeagle/dynesty) and PyMultiNest (https://johannesbuchner.github.io/PyMultiNest/).
 There are more pymultinest specific install instructions in the CHIMERA_TRANSMISSION_DEMO_WASP43b_WFC3.ipynb demo.
 6. Have fun!

+Note: This code is very much **not a black box** (sorry?).
+The jupyter notebooks and the "call_pymultinest.../plot_PMN..." routines are the closest to black box, but with the intent of forcing the user to go through some "training".
+Otherwise, use the notebooks as a template for modification if you want to add new parameters etc.  The "fx" routines are meant to be flexible enough to swap out different parameterizations for various custom fizzix (e.g., temperature profiles, cloud models, etc.).
+In general, radiative transfer simply requires opacities and temperatures.
+However you can ram those into the "tran" or "rad" routines, have at it.

 # Cliff Notes of Features/Methods:
 Correlated-K opacity treatment (Lacis & Oinas 1991; Irwin et al. 2008) in both emission and transmission.
 For emission the "resort-rebin" on-the-fly gas mixing procedure is used (Molliere et al. 2015; Amundsen et al. 2017).
 For transmission, seperate gas transmittances within each ray-cell are multiplied together.
 CK's generated from a variety of line-by-line cross-section databases, but most come from what is described in Freedman et al. 2014.
 This is ever evolving...